Let’s meet the Ankle Joint

 Pain and significant swelling will usually last two days to three days.
 During the first 2 weeks it is recommended to use ice therapy and non-steroidal anti-inflammatories (NSAID’s) to reduce the pain and swelling.

-Surgical Treatment for an Ankle Fracture:
+Surgical Treatment for Ankle Fractures

 Dr. Soomekh will always recommend and attempt conservative treatment when appropriate.
 However, when an ankle fracture is severe, unstable or misaligned surgical repair may be indicated.